dotnet/diagnostics/documentation/design-docs/diagnostics-client-library.md

         /// <summary>
         /// This event is raised the first time an application connects to the IPC server.
-        /// The provided DiagnosticsClient is valid as long as the DiagnosticsAgent is still alive
+        /// The provided DiagnosticsClient is valid as long as the DiagnosticsAgent is still alive.
+        /// Registering for this event will cause the handler to be notified of all currently active connections.
         /// </summary>
         public event EventHandler<DiagnosticsConnectionEventArgs> OnDiagnosticsConnection;

-        /// <summary>
-        /// Starts the server loop in the background and begins listening for connections.
-        /// </summary>
-        /// <returns> The server loop task.
-This can be `awaited` if a user wants to be sure the server has been shut down. </returns>
-        public void Connect();
     }
 }
 ```